Swan/Eggplants/README.md

 # Eggplants
+**Important!: The domain has changed from [eggplants.org](https://eggplants.org) to [osu.eggplants.org](https://osu.eggplants.org)

-This repository contains the source code that currently runs [Eggplants](https://eggplants.org).
+This repository contains the source code that currently runs [Eggplants](https://osu.eggplants.org).
 In short, Eggplants is an alternative beatmap listing website.
 This project was started in January of 2017 and has now been rewritten for the fourth time - while first using EJS templates, Angular 1, Angular 4, and now **React**.
 The purpose of this project is mainly to serve as a learning experience while sharpening up my skills.
 Eggplants is pretty much powered on the [Ripple](https://ripple.moe) mirror and API for retrieving and serving beatmaps and beatmap data, so huge thanks to them.

 # Features